p2docs/p2docs.github.io/page/cordic.md

 When it is done, GETQX/GETQY will return the X'/Y' of the rotated vector, respectively.

-Mathematically, 2D rotation can be defined as such:
+Mathematically, it performs this operation:

 $$
 \begin{align*}